-KOM is pleased to be interviewed by the media for stories related to refugees from Burma living in Minnesota.
-For all media requests, please use the information and follow the guidelines below.
+KOM is happy to give media interviews for stories related to refugees from Burma living in Minnesota.
+For all media requests, please use the following information and adhere to the guidelines below.

 The mission of the Karen Organization of Minnesota is to enhance the quality of life for all refugees from Burma in Minnesota.

 KOM estimates that over 13,000 Karen live in Minnesota.
 Additionally, we estimate that 1,500 Karenni and 200 Mon live in Minnesota.
 Please note that these numbers are estimates.
 Refugee arrivals, secondary immigrants (moving from a different state in the U.S.), births, and deaths all contribute to the population of refugees from Burma in Minnesota.
 Data for refugee arrivals in Minnesota is gathered by the Resettlement Programs Office of the Minnesota Department of Human Services.
 Other population data is reported by Karen community leaders.